 - Performance of SFC songs by choirs in large event as part of Castlemaine State Festival (March 17 - 26, 2017).

-Filming of the project will take place at the workshop and both the concerts.
-It is hoped this will become a short promotional video about the project to support a funding application for Singing from Country to become a statewide initiative.
-Studio recordings of the commissioned songs will also be completed as a CD.
-Transcription of song lyrics and choir arrangements have been produced and are now available here.
+Filming of the project took place at the workshop and both the concerts.
+A short promotional video about the project will shortly be completed and posted below.
+Transcription of lyrics and choir arrangements for four of the songs have been produced and are now available from the CMVic online store here.

 How can I get involved in Singing from Country?